lukemcmack/hollywood5/README.md

 <h3>Gradient Boosting</h3>

-Uses scikit learn's HistGradientBoostingClassifier to predict Best Picture winners based on text reviews.
+Uses scikit learn's GradientBoostingClassifier to predict Best Picture winners based on text reviews.
 Gradient boosting builds a sequence of shallow decision trees, where each new tree tries to correct the mistakes of the previous ones.
 This approach is well-suited to high-dimensional data (thousands of text features) and can identify subtle signals in review language—such as combinations of words or phrases that may indicate stronger Oscar prospects.

 In our context, movie reviews can contain complex patterns and nuance in language.
 Additionally, the structure or reviews can vary vastly between users.
 Thus Gradient Boosting is particularly effective in capturing these non-linear relationships in the data, allowing it to outperform simpler models like logistic regression.